Limenius/ReactRenderer/README.md

 ### Server-side, client-side or both?

-You can choose whether your React components will be rendered only client-side, only server-side or both, either in the configuration as stated above or per twig tag basis.
+You can choose whether your React components will be rendered only client-side, only server-side or both, either in the configuration as stated above or per Twig tag basis.

-If you set the option `rendering` of the twig call, you can override your config (default is to render both server-side and client-side).
+If you set the option `rendering` of the Twig call, you can override your config (default is to render both server-side and client-side).

 ```twig
 {{ react_component('RecipesApp', {'props': props, 'rendering': 'client_side'}) }}